 Almost anyone can stand for election to the city or county council.
-As long as you meet the criteria below, and can find ten people to support your nomination, you can put your name forward and become a candidate.
+As long as you meet the criteria below, and can find two people to support your nomination, you can put your name forward and become a candidate.
 You do not need to pay a deposit to stand in a local election, submitting a nomination is free!

 If you would like to stand as a candidate at a local government election you must:

 - be at least 18 years old on the day of your nomination

 - be a British citizen, an eligible Commonwealth citizen or a citizen of any other member state of the European Union